amisr/amisrsynthdata/docs/usage.rst

 Python
 ------

 The modules of amisrsynthdata can be imported directly into python programs.
 This is most useful to get truth values at arbitrary points and compare with inversion and interpolation codes.
-Create YAML config object to initialize the amisrsynthdta modules by loading an existing ``config.yaml`` file.
+Create YAML config object to initialize the amisrsynthdata modules by loading an existing ``config.yaml`` file.

 .. code-block:: python